Humoud/apksneeze-mobile/README.md

 <img src="screenshots_demo/3.png" width="300" height="600">

 ## Usage
+You can build the project yourself or download the apk from the releases page then install it:

+`> adb install apksneeze-mobile.apk`

 To give the app access to change the proxy settings, the WRITE_SECURE_SETTINGS permission is required.
 And it can be granted through ADB like so:

 `> adb shell pm grant com.humoud.apksneeze android.permission.WRITE_SECURE_SETTINGS`